The Disbursement Quota Rules: Looking Back on the 2010 Changes

 Item #1: Elimination of the Charitable Expenditure Rule

-This is good news for charities.
+This was good news for charities.
 Small and rural charities, especially those that received the bulk of their funding from tax-receipted donations as opposed to government grants or sponsorships, often had difficulty meeting the disbursement quota requirements.

 Key Point #2: Elimination of “Enduring Property”

 The rules around enduring property were incredibly burdensome for charities, especially the requirement that each ten-year gift be tracked individually.
 No longer will charities have to track the expiration of ten-year gifts for the purposes of a disbursement quota calculation or manage the fine line between ten-year and perpetual gifts.
 This will also allow charities to spend unrestricted gifts on their own timetable, reflecting the actual needs of their own programs and activities.
+This has had major implications for the structuring of charitable gifts.

 Item #3: Elimination of “Capital Gains Pool”